Sarah Bernhardt: Motion pictures

-Bernhardt was one of the first actresses to star in moving pictures.
-The first projected film was shown by the Lumiere brothers at the Grand Café in Paris on 28 December 1895.
-In 1900, the cameraman who had shot the first films for the Lumiere brothers, Clément Maurice, approached Bernhardt and asked her to make a film out of a scene from her stage production of Hamlet.
+Bernhardt was one of the early actresses to star in moving pictures.
+The first projected film was shown by the Lumière brothers at the Grand Café in Paris on 28 December 1895.
+In 1900, the cameraman who had shot the first films for the Lumière brothers, Clément Maurice, approached Bernhardt and asked her to make a film out of a scene from her stage production of Hamlet.
 The scene was Prince Hamlet's duel with Laertes, with Bernhardt in the role of Hamlet.
 Maurice made a phonograph recording at the same time, so the film could be accompanied by sound.
 The sound of the clashing wooden prop swords was not loud and realistic enough, so Maurice had a stage hand bang pieces of metal together in sync with the sword fight.
-Maurice's finished two-minute film, Le Duel d'Hamlet, was presented to the public at the 1900 Paris Universal Exposition between 14 April and 12 November 1900 in Paul Decauville's program, Phono-Cinéma-Théâtre.
+Maurice's finished two-minute film, Le Duel d'Hamlet, was presented to the public at the 1900 Paris Universal Exposition from 14 April to 12 November 1900 in Paul Decauville's program, Phono-Cinéma-Théâtre.
 This program contained short films of many other famous French theatre stars of the day.
 The sound quality on the wax cylinders and the synchronization were very poor, so the system never became a commercial success.
-Nonetheless, her film is cited as one of the first examples of a sound film.
+Nonetheless, her film is cited as one of the early examples of a sound film.

 Eight years later, in 1908, Bernhardt made a second motion picture, La Tosca.
 This was produced by Le Film d'Art and directed by André Calmettes from the play by Victorien Sardou.
 The film has been lost.
 Her next film, with her co-star and lover Lou Tellegen, was La Dame aux Camelias, called "Camille".
 When she performed on this film, Bernhardt changed both the fashion in which she performed, significantly accelerating the speed of her gestural action.
-The film was a success in the United States, and in France, the young French artist and later screenwriter Jean Cocteau wrote, "What actress can play a lover better than she does in this film?
+The film was a success in the United States, and in France, the young French artist and later screenwriter Jean Cocteau wrote "What actress can play a lover better than she does in this film?
 No one!"
 Bernhardt received $30,000 for her performance.